 The associations of removed providers can be cleaned up via occ:

-sudo -u www-data php occ twofactorauth:cleanup cleanup cleanup
+sudo -E -u www-data php occ twofactorauth:cleanup provider_id>

-Warning: This operation is irreversible.
-Only run it for providers you do not intend to enable again.
+This operation is irreversible.
+Only run it for providers you do not intend to enable again as then you have to setup the configuration for all users from scratch.